 Basic Foot Care – SHTF or normal life

-In a SHTF situation, you will almost certainly be hiking long distances carrying a heavy backpack.
-The guidelines for backpacking foot care are more stringent than for every day life since the distances walked and amount carried are so much greater, but following the basics of these guidelines every day definitely can’t hurt.
+In a SHTF situation, you may be hiking long distances carrying a heavy backpack.
+The guidelines for backpacking foot care are more stringent than for everyday life since the distances walked and amount carried is so much greater, but following the basics of these guidelines, every day definitely can help.

 Foot First Aid Kit